- Brown Rust Jon West 2019

 Brown rust (Puccinia triticina) is a foliar pathogen of wheat and initiates disease by many cycles of airborne uredospores, particularly in the spring.
 It is favoured by warmer conditions compared to yellow rust and tends to develop later in the summer than yellow rust, during warm, humid spells of weather.
 The disease is more prevalent in the south and east of England due to the relatively warm and dry conditions.
 Mild winters and dry springs favour severe epidemics as more spores are produced and dispersed, particularly because dry conditions in spring are usually associated with dew at night, which allows infection.

-Life cycle of brown rust (Puccinia triticina) adapted from the encyclopaedia of cereal diseases (Anon.
-2008b)
+Life cycle of brown rust (Puccinia triticina) adapted from the encyclopaedia of cereal diseases (AHDB 2020)

 Varietal resistance offers an effective method to manage the disease.
 Use the AHDB Recommended List – scroll to page 10 and 11 to check the current resistance rating of varieties (this has a 1-9 scale, where 9 represents good resistance and 1 represents extreme susceptibility).
-Compared to yellow rust, there are fewer varieties available with good resistance (8 or 9) to brown rust.
+Compared to yellow rust, there are fewer varieties available with good resistance (8 or 9) to brown rust but the current best brown rust resistant varieties are: Skyfall, LG Astronomer, RGT Wolverine and Theodore – each with a resistance rating of 8.
 In addition, current news on development of new races of brown rust in regions of the UK can be seen using the AHDB UKCPVS site at: https://ahdb.org.uk/ukcpvs

 Monitor all crops regularly for rust symptoms focusing on early-sown crops in high-risk regions.